Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 It’s Okay For Them To Sleep Separately (and encouraged by doctors!)

-While I was pregnant I researched none-stop about twins.
+While I was pregnant with my twins I researched none-stop about twins.
 What were the best items for them?
 Should they be on the same eating and feeding schedule?
 Should I wake one up to eat, if the other one wakes up?
 How should they sleep?

 Would you like to know one thing I would recommend?
 If you research what to do with your twins, use it as a guide – because every baby is different (even if they are twins).